Business of Special Education Advocacy

-The Business of Special Education Advocacy is a 5-session class for advocates who are starting a nonprofit or for-profit advocacy business.
-The focus is on the practical issues of business formation and operation, this class does not teach how to advocate.
+The Business of Special Education Advocacy is a 5-session class for advocates starting a nonprofit or for-profit advocacy business.
+The focus is on the practical issues of business formation and operation; this class does not teach how to advocate.

-All COPAA courses are designed utilizing universal design principals, as we have a deep commitment to equity and student success.
-If you want to discuss ADA accommodations prior to registering to a class, please click here to email us.
+All COPAA courses are designed utilizing universal design principles, as we have a deep commitment to equity and student success.
+If you want to discuss ADA accommodations before registering for a class, please click here to email us.

-Topics Covered: Legal Structure, Business Plans, Billing Structure, Client Intake, Operations, Marketing, Difficult Situations - all taught by experienced non-attorney special education advocates and nonprofit professionals with the lens of running an advocacy business or nonprofit.
+Topics Covered: Legal Structure, Business Plans, Billing Structure, Client Intake, Operations, Marketing, and Difficult Situations, which are all taught by experienced non-attorney special education advocates and nonprofit professionals with the lens of running an advocacy business or nonprofit.

-Cancelation policy: If you cancel your registration before or on June 16, 2024, you will receive a 70% refund.
-No refund will be provided if you cancel after June 17, 2024.
+Cancelation policy: If you cancel your registration before or on June 23, 2025, you will receive a 70% refund.
+No refund will be provided if you cancel June 24, 2025 or later.

 Cost: The cost of the class is $450 for COPAA members, and $600 for registered guests.